-On 15, 21-22, 28-30 July 2020, with funding from the United States, the International Institute for Justice and the Rule of Law (IIJ), convened its fourth thematic workshop on Addressing Homegrown Terrorism with Special Focus on Response to Terrorist Attacks.
+On 15, 21 – 22 and 28 – 30 July 2020, with funding from the Government of the United States, the IIJ convened its fourth thematic workshop on Addressing Homegrown Terrorism with a Special Focus on Response to Terrorist Attacks.

-The workshop comprised of a series of multilingual virtual meetings that brought together30 law enforcement officials, prosecutors, media practitioners, and civil society stakeholders from more than ten different countries and international organisations across Africa, Europe and the United States.
-During these meetings, practitioners discussed implementation of the Global Counterterrorism Forum (GCTF) Rabat – Washington Good Practices on Prevention, Detection, Intervention and Response of Homegrown Terrorism (hereafter Rabat – Washington Good Practices), focusing on Good Practices 17-19:
+The workshop comprised of a series of multilingual virtual meetings that brought together 30 law enforcement officials, prosecutors, media practitioners, and civil society stakeholders from more than ten different countries and international organisations across Africa, Europe and the United States.
+During these meetings, practitioners discussed implementation of the GCTF's Rabat – Washington Good Practices on Prevention, Detection, Intervention and Response of Homegrown Terrorism, focusing on Good Practices 17-19:

 During the series of interactive, virtual sessions, practitioners shared challenges and good practices for developing a comprehensive communication strategy post-attack, avoiding stigmatization, retaliation and further radicalisation in the wake of a terrorist attack, protecting victims’ rights, and the vital role of community leaders, such as mayors, religious leaders and tribe leaders, in the aftermath of terrorist attacks.
 The programme used three case studies – the Christchurch attack of 2019, the Sri Lanka Easter Bombings of 2019 and the London Bridge Stabbing attack of 2019 – to draw lessons learned.